lapsd/y/README.md

 ## Remove the installed version

-This can be useful to revert to the system version of yarn (if in a different location), or if you no longer wish to use yarn, or are switching to a different way of managing it.
+This can be useful to revert to the system version of yarn (if in a different location), or if you no longer wish to use yarn, or are switching to a different way of managing it:

     y uninstall